x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ![Connector from partner organization to Microsoft 365 or Office 365](../../media/e6d15001-989b-48b3-a848-427b800c2a70.png)

-Once you choose this mail flow scenario (for both, New and Classic Exchange admin centers), you can set up a connector that will apply security restrictions to email that your partner organization sends to you.
+**Applicable to New and Classic Exchange admin centers** Once you choose this mail flow scenario, you can set up a connector that will apply security restrictions to email that your partner organization sends to you.
 For some security restrictions, you might need to talk to your partner organization to obtain information to complete some settings.
 Look for the examples that best meet your needs to help you set up your partner connector.

 > [!NOTE]
 > Any email sent from your partner organization that does not meet security restrictions that you specify will not be delivered.